Wire-Network/wire-sysio/docs/02_cleos/03_command-reference/net/status.md

 Returns the status of a connected peer.
 This command allows a node operator to check the status of a node's connected peer.

 ## Command Usage
-The following information shows the different positionals and options you can use with the `cleos net status` command:
+The following information shows the different positionals and options you can use with the `clio net status` command:

 ### Positionals
 * `host` _TEXT_ REQUIRED - The hostname:port to query status of connection